vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 The situation is somewhat different in the case of the Liṅgapurāṇa and

-Māheśvarakhaṇd

-. a.
-These two texts show a greater distance to the SP, having numerous ommisions, additions and transpositions, whereas they are marred by textual corruptions, due to which the story has become more difficult to follow, especially in the Māheśvarakhaṇd
+Māheśvarakhaṇḍa.
+These two texts show a greater distance to the SP, having numerous ommisions, additions and transpositions, whereas they are marred by textual corruptions, due to which the story has become more difficult to follow, especially in the Māheśvarakhaṇḍa.

-. a.
 A comparison with the SP may

 help to restore its meaning.
 It ensues from a collation that the Liṅgapurāṇa

-is closer to the SP and that the text of the Māheśvarakhaṇd

-. a goes back to an
+is closer to the SP and that the text of the Māheśvarakhaṇḍa goes back to an

 original that must have been related to the text as found in the Liṅgapurāṇa.